learn-co-curriculum/selecting-single-elements-lab/README.md

 The first variable asks for the `querySelector` line for the header.
 Using the same technique you learned in the previous lesson, inspect the element and find out the `id` attribute of the header.
 It should be `header`.
 Great, now in the Console (be sure to change the top dropdown to CodePen Preview) type `document.querySelector("#header")`.
 That should return the correct header.
 This time though I want just the words "Adele Goldberg".
 To get just the words in an `h1` tag we are going to use the `innerHTML` attribute.

- >There are a lot of attribute out there.
+ >There are a lot of attributes out there.
 Don't memorize them, just google around when you can't remember!

 Back in the console type: